 September 2019.
-Under a separate agreement, Seton has reimbursed U. T. Austin a total of \$1,576,489 for services provided prior to the date of the contract, and going forward, approximate annual value of \$3,300,000 after the initial term.
+Under a separate agreement, Seton has reimbursed U. T. Austin a total of \$1,576,489 for services provided prior to the date of the contract, and going forward, the contract has a total contract value of approximately approximate annual value of \$3,300,000 after the initial term.